-Why rip-and-replace projects do more harm than good
+Why rip-and-replace projects do more harm than good in legacy system replacement

 We’ve all been there.
 Your business is growing, stakeholders are happy and everything’s going well … on the surface.
 But you know your core system is lagging behind.
 All that vital data is hidden somewhere behind an impenetrable object model.
 Your yesterday-was-too-late requirements are taking forever to implement.
 And the technical debt that’s been building up is only going in one direction.

-You’re now seriously considering replacing the whole system and starting from scratch.
+You’re now seriously considering replacing the whole legacy system and starting from scratch.
 Sound familiar?
 You’re not on your own.
 Every CEO, CIO, CTO or CxO out there reaches this critical juncture many times in their careers.
 Now please don’t get me wrong.
 Sometimes replacing a legacy or mainframe system is the only viable option.
 But it doesn’t have to be that way.
 The thing is there’s a lot of confusion as to what a rip-and-replace project will deliver.

 Change doesn’t happen overnight.
 When you buy an off-the-shelf product, integrating it as part of your ecosystem is going to take months if not years.
 It’ll also cost you a lot of money.
 You’ll need to face a whole new set of business challenges and risks.
 And we haven’t even got to changing your entire application landscape.
 There are a couple of key questions you need to answer honestly before you take the plunge: